MichaelMazel/Assignments/README.md

 #### How to Use
-The mysql.connector library was used to link Python to MYSQL.
+The mysql.connector library was used to link Python to MySQL.
 The data sets were provided from my database class.

 ##### Technologies